Facebook blocks Australians from accessing news on platform

 The Australian Parliament is debating proposed laws that would make the two platforms strike deals to pay for Australian news.

+The Senate will consider the draft laws after they were passed by the House of Representatives late Wednesday.

-Both platforms have condemned the proposed laws as unworkable.
+Both platforms have condemned the proposed laws an unworkable.
 Google has also threatened to remove its search engine from the country.

 But Google is striking pay deals with Australian news media companies under its own News Showcase model.